-The OECD Task Force for the Safety of Novel Foods and Feeds
+The OECD Working Group for the Safety of Novel Foods and Feeds

-The OECD Task Force for the Safety of Novel Foods and Feeds ("Task Force"), established in 1999, addresses aspects of the assessment of human food and animal feed derived from genetically engineered crops.
-As with the Working Group, the main focus of the Task Force work is to ensure that the types of information used in risk/safety assessment, as well as the methods to collect such information, are as similar as possible amongst countries.
-The approach is to compare transgenic crops and derived products with similar conventional ones that are already known and considered safe because of recognised experience in their use.
-Harmonised methods and the sharing of information are facilitated through the Task Force's activities.
+The OECD Task Force for the Safety of Novel Foods and Feeds, established in 1999, addresses aspects of the assessment of human food and animal feed derived from genetically engineered crops.
+This body was renamed the Working Group for the Safety of Novel Foods and Feeds (WG-SNFF) from 1 January 2017.
+As with the WG-HROB, the main focus of the WG-SNFF work is to ensure that the types of information used in risk/safety assessment, as well as the methods to collect such information, are as similar as possible amongst countries.
+The approach is to compare transgenic crops and derived products with similar conventional ones that are already known and considered safe because of their history of safe use.
+Harmonised methods and the sharing of information are facilitated through the WG-SNFF's activities.

-Similarly to the biosafety programme, the main outcome of the foods and feeds programme is the set of consensus documents on compositional considerations of new varieties of specific crops.
-The Task Force documents compile a common base of scientific information on the major components of crop plants, such as key nutrients, toxicants, anti-nutrients and allergens.
+In a similar approach to the biosafety programme, the main outcome of the foods and feeds programme is the set of consensus documents on compositional considerations of new varieties of specific crops.
+The WG-SNFF documents compile a common base of scientific information on the major components of crop plants, such as key nutrients, toxicants, anti-nutrients and allergens.
 These documents constitute practical tools for regulators and risk/safety assessors dealing with these new varieties, with respect to foods and feeds.
-To date, 26 consensus documents have been published on major crops and on general considerations for facilitating harmonisation.
-They constitute the Series on the Safety of Novel Foods and Feeds which is also available on the OECD's website (www.oecd.org/env/ehs/biotrack).
+To date, 28 consensus documents have been published on major crops and on general considerations for facilitating harmonisation, including regular updates of the oldest issues.
+They constitute the Series on the Safety of Novel Foods and Feeds which is also available on the OECD's website (www.oecd.org/biotrack).

 The full series of consensus documents developed by the Task Force was published in 2015 in two compendium documents, Volume 1 covering 2002-08 and Volume 2 covering 2009-14 (OECD, 2015b; 2015c).
+Volume 3 is under preparation.

-The Working Group and the Task Force are implementing closely related and complementary programmes, focused on environmental aspects for the first and on food and feed aspects for the second.
-Their co-operation on issues of common interest resulted in the first document developed jointly by the two bodies, the "Consensus document on molecular characterisation of plants derived from modern biotechnology", published in 2010 (included in Volume 3 of the current series).
+The two bodies (WG-HROB and WG-SNFF) are implementing closely related and complementary programmes, focused on environmental aspects for the first and on food and feed aspects for the second.
+Their co-operation on issues of common interest resulted in a document developed jointly by the two bodies, the "Consensus document on molecular characterisation of plants derived from modern biotechnology", published in 2010 (included in Volume 3 of the current series).
+The two bodies also refer to the same "Unique Identifiers" assigned to transgenic products approved for cultivation and/or for food and feed use, and they wish to keep this system defined by OECD (described in Volume 3 of the current series) always relevant and adapted to new types of products-new species.